Article

 What is a “Dual Emergence”?

 Periodical cicadas are often staggered over time, emerging in various years with little overlap between broods.
-But in spring of 2024, Brood XIII (a 17-year group) and Brood XIX (a 13-year group) will have a synchronized emergence, resulting in a once-in-a-lifetime phenomenon known as a dual emergence.
-This dual emergence will likely happen in mid-May when the weather starts to warm up.
+But in spring of 2024, Brood XIII (a 17-year group) and Brood XIX (a 13-year group) had a synchronized emergence, resulting in a once-in-a-lifetime phenomenon known as a dual emergence.

 Why does it happen?